Australian Open: No-look shot in Serena's win; COVID fan ban - WHIZ News

 MELBOURNE, Australia (AP) — If Serena Williams somehow manages to conjure up another on-the-run, back-to-the-net, no-look, over-the-shoulder shot in her next Australian Open match, a local coronavirus flareup means there won’t be any spectators to react with the appreciative applause and yells that greeted this one.

-That’s because while Williams was using that bit of magic Friday to help pull off a comeback victory over an opponent who’s 20 years younger, the head of the Victoria state government was announcing a five-day lockdown in response to a COVID-19 outbreak at a hotel.
+That’s because while Williams was using that bit of magic Friday to help pull off a comeback victory over an opponent who is 20 years younger, the head of the Victoria state government was announcing a five-day lockdown in response to a COVID-19 outbreak at a quarantine hotel.

-Competition at the year’s first Grand Slam tournament will be allowed to continue, but no one can attend as of Saturday.
+Competition at the year’s first Grand Slam tournament will be allowed to continue, but no fans can attend as of Saturday.

 After the pandemic led to the cancellation of Wimbledon, zero fans at the U.S. Open and only 1,000 a day at the French Open in 2020, the government let Tennis Australia admit up to 30,000 daily, 50% of normal capacity.